Well, I guess you can’t work all the time!

 Or you’re going to the dentist:

-If you’re taking time off, or going on vacation and holiday, you can use the break to cover the entire shift.
-I like this because then everyone on the administrative side of the schedule knows why the shift isn’t available.
+If you or your staff are taking time off, or going on vacation and holiday, you can use the break to cover the entire shift.
+This is a great option for all staff with access to your schedule to know why the shift isn’t available to be booked.
 You can also add notes, such as who might be covering that shift or that the staff member is way of vacation.

 The final reason we sometimes use Breaks in Jane is to remind staff or practitioners of administrative tasks that need to be performed.
-I recommend setting your administrative schedule to start an hour before your first appointment to leave room for this type of break.
+For example, if you have a team meeting coming up, staff can pop a break into their schedule to prevent any patient or client bookings.

 Then, when that staff member logs in for their day it would look like this: